 Budgetary problems are one example of women’s self-initiative; defying attempts to interfere with the process of nominating representatives to the secretariat of Mo’ezet ha-Po’alot is another.
 An analysis of the budgetary structure of the Council of Women Workers highlights the discriminatory policies of the Histadrut executive committee.
 The continuing refusal to fund the female apparatus marginalized women and imperiled their efforts to gain independence.
 Funding from other Histadrut institutions such as the Agricultural Center (Ha-Merkaz ha-Hakla’i) or from the various Zionist institutions was also insufficient for the needs of the women.

 Mo’ezet ha-Po’alot cooperated with other women’s organizations, both socialist and middle class.
-WIZO, the Women’s International Zionist Organization, was among the latter, while the Pioneer Women in the United States was the main source of funding for the activity of Histadrut women.
-The Pioneer Women’s funding comprised ninety-six percent of Mo’ezet ha-Po’alot’s budget in 1932 and fifty-five percent in 1939.
-In the 1930s WIZO’s contribution to Mo’ezet ha-Po’alot’s agricultural farms was also well defined.
+WIZO, the Women’s International Zionist Organization, was among the latter.
+The main source of funding for Mo’ezet ha-Po’alot came from the Pioneer Women in the United States; the Pioneer Women’s funding comprised 96 percent of Mo’ezet ha-Po’alot’s budget in 1932 and 55 percent in 1939.
+In the 1930s WIZO’s contribution to Ha-Merkaz ha-Hakla’I, Mo’ezet ha-Po’alot’s agricultural farms, was also well defined.
 WIZO’s share ranged from 49.9 percent of its own total annual expenses in Palestine in 1931–1932 to 23.8 percent, the lowest rate, in 1935–1936, and to 37.1 percent in 1939–1940.
 These independent sources engendered a bitter rivalry between all the parties concerned.
-In the 1930s the executive committee finally resolved that the funds would be distributed among Mo’ezet ha-Po’alot and Ha-Merkaz ha-Hakla’i for the use of women’s agricultural centers only.
+In the 1930s the Histadrut executive committee finally resolved that the funds would be distributed among Mo’ezet ha-Po’alot and Ha-Merkaz ha-Hakla’i for the use of women’s agricultural centers only.